autonity/docs.autonity.org/concepts/architecture/index.md

 - A percentage determined by the protocol `treasuryFee` parameter is deducted and transferred to the protocol treasury account for community funds.
 - Rewards are distributed to the treasury account of each committee member (validator) on a _pro rata_ basis, depending on their share of the bonded stake in the consensus committee.
-- A percentage determined by the validator `delegationRate` parameter is deducted and transferred to the validator treasury account as a commission fee.
-The initial delegation rate is set globally for all validators in the network, specified by the `delegationRate` protocol parameter in the genesis configuration file.
-It can be modified by individual validators after registration.
+- A percentage determined by the validator `commissionRate` parameter is deducted and transferred to the validator treasury account as a commission fee.
+The initial commission rate is set globally for all validators in the network, specified by the `delegationRate` protocol parameter in the genesis configuration file.
+Individual validators can modify their commission rate after registration.
 - Rewards are distributed to stake delegator accounts _pro rata_ according to their share of the stake bonded to the validator.
-- Rewards accumulate until claimed by stake delegators
+- Rewards accumulate until claimed by stake delegators.

 To learn more about the concept see [Staking rewards and distribution](/concepts/staking/#staking-rewards-and-distribution) and [Staking accounts](/concepts/staking/#staking-accounts).

+Inflation rewards accumulate from the Newton inflation mechanism and awarded for Newton stake token that is delegated to validators.
+The emissions are:

+- Computed for delegated stake according to the Newton [inflation mechanism](/glossary/#inflation-mechanism) (note that _all_ delegated stake earns inflation rewards - there is no dependency on stake being delegated in the current consensus committee).
+- The Newton inflation emission is minted from the [inflation reserve](/glossary/#inflation-mechanism) and [automatically bonded](/glossary/#autobond) Block _base fees_ are added to the rewards pool and distributed at the end of the epoch.

+To learn more about the concept see [Total supply and newton inflation ](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) in the [Newton](/concepts/protocol-assets/newton) concept.

 ### Autonity Accountability Contract
-The contract implementing the accountability and fault detection (AFD) protocol extensions, including primitives for misbehaviour accusations, proving innocence against an accusation, proven faults, slashing, and jailing.
+The contract implementing the accountability fault detection (AFD) protocol extensions, including primitives for misbehaviour accusations, proving innocence against an accusation, proven faults, slashing, and jailing.

 The contract stores static [slashing protocol configuration parameters](/concepts/afd/#slashing-protocol-configuration) used to compute slashing penalties.
 Contract functions are called by validators whilst participating in the AFD protocol to: